 Fortunately, through both our respective networks, we managed to get connected with the best speakers we can find.
 I even managed to meet every single one of them before formally inviting them to speak at our forum.
 I’m so glad that all of them are so supportive of our work and some of our international speakers even flew in specially for the forum.

-Why did you decide to include Pigeonhole Live into the programme?
+Why did you decide to include Pigeonhole Live in the program?
 Was it useful?

 The thoughts of including Pigeonhole Live as part of our program came about during a discussion session with one of our most eminent speakers, Prof Philip Anderson of INSEAD.
 I still recall vividly that the objective of our discussion was to firm down and align Prof Anderson’s content to ensure that it fits the overall program flow of the World Restorative Innovation Forum.

-What was your favourite part of the forum?
+What was your favorite part of the forum?

 Many of our supporters have encouraged us to take our work further and bring upon a 2nd edition.
 We're very heartened by their compliments and hence, we have every intention of doing so (though we have yet to develop the details for the next edition).

-More interestingly, after our successful inaugural forum, we have also been approached by a couple potential collaborators outside of Singapore who are interested to help us proliferate our work and take the WRIF concept globally!
+More interestingly, after our successful inaugural forum, we have also been approached by a couple of potential collaborators outside of Singapore who is interested to help us proliferate our work and take the WRIF concept globally!